Requirements and Application Tips for Transfer Students

 Admission Requirements

 Minimum requirements for transfer admission include a 2.00 cumulative transferable GPA and a 2.00 in the quarters prior to application review and enrollment.
-Because the number of qualified applicants exceeds the number of available enrollment spaces, meeting minimum requirements does not guarantee admission.
+The Admissions Committee will undertake a holistic review of your application and meeting minimum requirements does not guarantee admission.

 Get Ready to Transfer